 We commenced active operations in 2003 and have since devoted substantially all of our resources to research and development activities including developing our therapeutic platforms, identifying and developing potential product candidates and undertaking preclinical studies and clinical trials.
 Additionally, we have supported our research and development activities with general and administrative support, as well as by raising capital, conducting business planning and protecting our intellectual property.
 We have not generated any revenue from product sales to date and do not expect to do so until such time as we obtain regulatory approval and commercialize one or more of our product candidates.
 We cannot be certain of the timing or success of approval of our product candidates.
 We have financed our operations primarily through private equity placements, an issuance of convertible debentures, payments received under license and collaboration agreements, government grants and Scientific Research and Experimental Development, or SR&ED, tax credits and a credit facility as well as our IPO in 2017.
-From inception through June 30, 2018, we received approximately \$296.7 million, net of share issue costs, from private equity placements, the issuance of convertible debt, which subsequently converted into equity securities, our IPO, and public offerings.
+From inception through September 30, 2018, we received approximately \$296.9 million, net of share issue costs, from private equity placements, the issuance of convertible debt, which subsequently converted into equity securities, our IPO, and public offerings.
 Payments received from our license and collaboration agreements include upfront fees and milestone payments as well as research support and reimbursement payments through our strategic partnerships and government grants.
-Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of June 30, 2018, combined with the collaboration payments we anticipate receiving, will enable us to fund the clinical and preclinical development of our lead product candidates for at least the next twelve months.
+Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of September 30, 2018, combined with the collaboration payments we anticipate receiving, and upfront proceeds from the LEO agreement announced in October 2018, will enable us to fund the clinical and preclinical development of our lead product candidates into 20

-Through June 30, 2018, we had an accumulated deficit of \$135.8 million.
-We reported a net loss of \$5.9 million and \$27.1 million for the three and six months ended June 30, 2018, respectively.
+Through September 30, 2018, we had an accumulated deficit of \$154.6 million.
+We reported a net loss of \$18.7 million and \$45.8 million for the three and nine months ended September 30, 2018, respectively.
 We expect that over the next several years we will increase our research and development expenditures in connection with the ongoing development of our product candidates and other clinical, preclinical and regulatory activities.